 When inflammation goes overboaRd

-AKI—a sudden and temporary loss of kidney function—can be caused by a wide range of conditions, such as COVID-19, sepsis, severe trauma, and surgery and can lead to end stage renal disease1-4.
-In critically-ill patients with AKI, a dysregulated immune response can lead to hyperinflammation.
-This aggressive response contributes to significant morbidity, including prolonged length of stay in the ICU, increased reliance on dialysis & mechanical ventilation, and increased hospital costs5.
-Damage resulting from this dysregulated response in AKI can progress to other organs, such as the heart or liver.
-Multi-organ dysfunction (or even failure) can lead to worse outcomes, including cardiovascular events and an increased risk of death6, 7.
-Even after resolution, these patients may face chronic kidney disease (CKD), end-stage renal disease (ESRD) requiring dialysis, or other complications which can further contribute to increased healthcare utilization costs8-11.
+In critically ill patients with AKI, a dysregulated immune response can lead to destructive hyperinflammation.
+This aggressive response contributes to significant morbidity, including prolonged length of stay in the ICU, increased reliance on dialysis and mechanical ventilation, and increased hospital costs5.
+Damage resulting from this destructive hyperinflammatory response in AKI can progress to other organs, such as the heart or liver.
+Multi-organ dysfunction (or even multi-organ failure) can lead to worse outcomes, including cardiovascular events and an increased risk of death6, 7.
+Even after recovery of the initial insult, these patients may face chronic kidney disease (CKD), end-stage renal disease (ESRD) requiring dialysis, or other complications which can further contribute to increased healthcare utilization costs.8-11

-In critically ill patients, stopping this dysregulated immune response can be crucial to improve outcomes
+In critically ill patients, stopping destructive hyperinflammation can be crucial to improve outcomes.

 References: